yjmantilla/sovabids/examples/test_mne-bids.md

   code_execution : code
 ```

+#### eeg_extension

-eeg_extension just defines the extension of the eeg files we want to read, it could also not be in the dictionary, in which case the eeg files will be any from the following extensions: ['.set' ,'.cnt' ,'.vhdr' ,'.bdf' ,'.fif'].
+Just defines the extension of the eeg files we want to read, it could also not be in the dictionary, in which case the eeg files will be any from the following extensions: ['.set' ,'.cnt' ,'.vhdr' ,'.bdf' ,'.fif'].
 Notice it is preferable that you put the dot before the extension; the code should add it if you dont though.

+#### path_pattern

-path_pattern is used to infer information from the path.
+Is used to infer information from the path.
 Any of the fields from the previous dictionaries are supported as long they consist of a single simple value (anything that is a single number or string).
 The pattern is applied to every file that has the eeg_extension mentioned before.

 How it works?
 You put the pattern you know beforehand of the filepath.
 The "pattern" is just writing the path of any eeg file on the source path and replacing the part which holds information with ``%dictionary.field%``.
 The name of the field are the ones on this schema; that is, to set the dataset name you could use ``%dataset_description.Name%``.
 Notice the dot notation is used to get inside the dictionaries.